devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

 and will be able to change their values.
 However, variables defined in called snippet section will not propagate into current section.

-*Note: up to version 0.8.0, "call" can also be used in place of "use"; "call" is obsolete and will be removed in 0.9.0.*

 Finished!
 ~~~~~~~~~